Suspicious packages sent to election officials in at least 5 states

 In Oklahoma, the State Election Board received a suspicious envelope in the mail containing a multi-page document and a white, powdery substance, agency spokesperson Misha Mohr said in an email to The Associated Press.
 The Oklahoma Highway Patrol, which oversees security for the Capitol, secured the envelope.
 Testing determined the substance was flour, Mohr said.

+State workers in an office building next to the Wyoming Capitol in Cheyenne were sent home for the day pending testing of a white substance mailed to the secretary of state’s office.

-Suspicious letters were sent to election offices in at least five states in early November.
+Suspicious letters were sent to election offices and government buildings in at least six states last November.
 While some of the letters contained fentanyl, even the suspicious mail that was not toxic delayed the counting of ballots in some local elections.

 One of the targeted offices was in Fulton County, Georgia, the largest voting jurisdiction in one of the nation’s most important swing states.
 Four county election offices in Washington state had to be evacuated as election workers were processing ballots cast, delaying vote-counting.